GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Results

 Fig.~\ref{fig:improve_exist_tool}a outlines the enhancement workflow.
 First, the selected specialist tool (e.g., ERNet) generates an initial segmentation.
 If the evaluation agent determines that the result falls below a predefined quality threshold, GenCellAgent performs reference retrieval, selecting the most style-similar training image for the chosen tool.
 This image, along with its ground-truth mask, is provided to SegGPT as an in-context prompt, yielding a refined, domain-adapted segmentation.
 This workflow couples the precision of specialist tools with the adaptability of an in-context segmentation model: when the specialist suffices, the enhancement is skipped; in challenging or OOD cases, SegGPT provides domain-aware improvements.

-We evaluated this enhancement on the cellmap datasets~\cite{cellmap2024}, 10 endoplasmic reticulum (ER) images and 20 mitochondria images, both outside the training sets of ERNet~\cite{lu2023ernet} and MitoNet~\cite{glancy2023mitonet}.
+We evaluated this enhancement on the cellmap datasets~\cite{cellmap2024}, both outside the training sets of ERNet~\cite{lu2023ernet} and MitoNet~\cite{glancy2023mitonet}.
+Note that all evaluations in this section are conducted under a semantic segmentation formulation: instance outputs from tools such as MitoNet are converted to binary foreground masks and evaluated using pixel-level metrics (IoU).
+This unified protocol ensures fair comparison across all methods, including those that do not produce instance masks.
+For ER and Golgi, semantic segmentation is the natural formulation due to their continuous morphology; for mitochondria, we focus on foreground region delineation rather than object-level counting.
 We set the evaluator score threshold to 40; scores below this value trigger the in-context pipeline.
 Fig.\ref{fig:improve_exist_tool}(b) compares qualitative results: ERNet failed to segment ER structures, producing mainly false positives, whereas GenCellAgent successfully recovered most ER regions with only a few elongated objects misclassified.
 Similarly, MitoNet did not detect any mitochondrial structures, while GenCellAgent segmented the complete object correctly, with only a few small regions misclassified.
 The corresponding performance bars in Fig.\ref{fig:improve_exist_tool}c measured by average IoU further highlight GenCellAgent’s substantial improvements over both ERNet and MitoNet, underscoring its robustness in out-of-distribution settings.